Bebe Rexha Shows Off Her Curves In Unretouched Bikini Photo

 Instagram may be a hotbed of sleek, sexy bikini photos that are photoshopped to perfection, but Bebe Rexha isn’t buying into the hype.
 She posed for a stunning bikini photo that shows off her curves, flaws and all.

-In the Instagram post, the singer poses in a red, black and pink bikini with wet pink hair and an oversized pair of sunglasses.
+In the Instagram post, the singer poses in a red, black, and pink bikini with wet pink hair and an oversized pair of sunglasses.
 If that sounds like the average social media bikini post, don’t be fooled.
 Rexha decided to show what a “real woman” looks like without all the filters and airbrushing.

+I probably should of photoshopped my stomach and made it look flat.
+I probably should of photoshopped my legs to make them look thinner.
+I probably should of made myself look taller and Smoothed my legs.
+But I didn’t.
+Society can really fuck with you.
+Here is what a real woman looks like on Instagram without photoshop.

-“I probably should of photoshopped my stomach and made it look flat.
+“I probably should of [sic] photoshopped my stomach and made it look flat.
 I probably should of photoshopped my legs to make them look thinner.
 I probably should of made myself look taller and Smoothed my legs,” she wrote.
 “But I didn’t.
 Society can really f**k with you.
 Here is what a real woman looks like on Instagram without photoshop.”

 Fans and fellow performers were loving the look.